-The 24 bytes nonce (Number used once) given to encrypt() and decrypt() must NEVER be reused for a particular key.
-Reusing the nonce means an attacker will have enough information to recover your secret key and encrypt or decrypt arbitrary messages.
+The 24-byte nonce (Number used once) given to encrypt() and decrypt() must NEVER be reused for a particular key.
+Reusing a nonce may give an attacker enough information to decrypt or forge other messages.
 A nonce is not considered secret and may be freely transmitted or stored in plaintext alongside the ciphertext.

-A nonce does not need to be random, nor does the method of generating them need to be secret.
-A nonce could simply be a counter incremented with each message encrypted.
+A nonce does not need to be random or unpredictable, nor does the method of generating them need to be secret.
+A nonce could simply be a counter incremented with each message encrypted, which can be useful in connectionoriented protocols to reject duplicate messages ("replay attacks").
+A bidirectional connection could use the same key for both directions, as long as their nonces never overlap (e.g. one direction always sets the high bit to "1", the other always sets it to "0").